Jenrykster/lncrawler/Readme.md

 ## Tasks
 - [X] Grab all of the chapters/volumes based on an index page.
 - [X] Parse all of the chapters.
-- [ ] Compile everything into an epub per volume.
+- [X] Compile everything into an epub.

 ## Future Ideas
 - [ ] Allow setting a cover image, author and other kinds of metada via a config file